Ball python: Breeding

 Captive ball pythons are often bred for specific patterns that do not occur in the wild, called "morphs."
 Breeders are continuously creating new designer morphs, and over 7,500 different morphs currently exist.
 Most morphs are considered solely cosmetic with no harm or benefit to the individual animal.
-However, the "spider" morph gene has been linked to neurological disease, typically involving symptoms such as head tremors and lack of coordination that are collectively referred to as "wobble syndrome."
+However, the "spider" morph gene has been linked to a genetic defect, typically involving symptoms such as head tremors and lack of coordination that are collectively referred to as "wobble syndrome."
+It was originally thought to be due to a neurological disease, but is now known to be from a defect of the inner ear.
 Due to the ethical concerns associated with intentionally breeding a color pattern linked to genetic disease, the International Herpetological Society banned the sale of spider morphs at their events beginning in 2018.

 In culture

 The ball python is particularly revered by the Igbo people in southeastern Nigeria, who consider it symbolic of the earth, being an animal that travels so close to the ground.
-Even Christian Igbos treat ball pythons with great care whenever they come across one in a village or on someone's property; they either let them roam or pick them up gently and return them to a forest or field away from houses.
+Even Christian and Muslim Igbos treat ball pythons with great care whenever they come across one in a village or on someone's property; they either let them roam or pick them up gently and return them to a forest or field away from houses.
 If one is accidentally killed, many communities on Igbo land still build a coffin for the snake's remains and give it a short funeral.
 In northwestern Ghana, there is a taboo towards pythons as people consider them a savior and cannot hurt or eat them.
 According to folklore, a python once helped them flee from their enemies by transforming into a log to allow them to cross a river.